IBM/z_ansible_collections_doc/source/help/getting-support.rst

 Getting Support
 ===============

-If you encounter issues while using Ansible for IBM Z collections, you can access enterprise support from Red Hat and IBM or community support.
+Enterprise support is available from Red Hat and IBM for Ansible collections.
+You are entitled to enterprise support if all of the following statements are true:

+* You obtained the collections through Ansible Automation Platform (AAP).
+* You have AAP entitlement for z/OS.
+* The collection is certified content.
+To learn more, see `certified-validated-ibm-z`_.

-As certified content, the collections are entitled to enterprise support from Red Hat to users of Ansible Automation Platform (AAP).
-If you obtain the collections through AAP and have AAP entitlement for z/OS, you are eligible for support from Red Hat and IBM.
-When Red Hat requests IBM involvement in the support case, Red Hat will ask you to open a ticket with IBM as well.
+If you are entitled to enterprise support, start with Red Hat.
+In some cases, Red Hat might ask you to open a ticket with IBM.

-If you obtain a collection from Ansible Galaxy or GitHub, you are **not** entitled to official support, you can still engage the community by `opening an GitHub issue`_ or through `GitHub discussions`_.
-From there, the issue will be triaged and handled by the development teams.
+For validated content, or if you have obtained a collection from Ansible Galaxy or GitHub, support may be available through community engagement:

+Review existing [`GitHub issues`_]
+Check [`GitHub discussions`_]
+Open a [`opening an GitHub issue`_]

+If you engage with the community, do not include sensitive content.
+All assets shared with the community are publicly viewable.

+Though we are not accepting contributions to our content collections at this time, we encourage you to report bugs, offer comments, or request features.
+To learn more, see [ansible-collections/ibm_zos_core].

 Option 1: Support from Red Hat and IBM
 --------------------------------------